-That estimate includes sufficient funds to draw a modest salary of \$1,500 for the first six months of practice, and to cover operating expenses for the first three months.
+44 That estimate includes sufficient funds to draw a modest salary of \$1,500 for the first six months of practice, and to cover operating expenses for the first three months.
 Plainly a salary of \$1,500 per month is inadequate to service the typical graduate's debt load, meaning that a student would have to ask for deferment or forbearance during this period.
 For a total breakdown of the costs of starting a solo practice, see Appendix A.

-because of support from parents, a spouse, or another family member.
-45 Even among lawyers who were able to acquire capital to start their own firm, most were unable to make many of the investments that older lawyers would consider essential, including office space, a legal assistant, malpractice insurance, and access to Westlaw or Lexis.
+45 For example, one lawyer was able to rent an office only after inheriting money from her grandmother.
+Another explained that he lived off of his wife's salary while attempting to start a solo firm, and a third who were able to acquire capital to start their own firm, most were unable to make many of the investments that older lawyers would consider essential, including office space, a legal assistant, malpractice insurance, and access to Westlaw or Lexis.

 Assuming a lawyer can raise enough capital, the next challenge is earning enough to service the lawyer's student loans.
-One attorney estimated that the annual expenses of a downstate solo practice amount to about \$34,000 per year.
-To make \$50,000 in profit each year (slightly more than the typical starting attorney in a public interest position and barely adequate to cover typical debt payments), such a solo practitioner would have to bring in \$84,000 in revenue.
-To earn that revenue requires billing and collecting about 840 hours of work at \$100 per hour.
+One attorney estimated that the annual expenses of a downstate solo practice amount to about \$34,000 per year.46 To make \$50,000 in profit each year (slightly more than the typical starting attorney in a public interest position and barely adequate to cover typical debt payments), such a solo practitioner would have to bring in \$84,000 in revenue.
+To earn that revenue requires billing and collecting about \$40 hours of work at \$100 per hour.